originphp/framework/docs/models-validating.md

 - *rule* - this is the name of the rule to run
 - *message* - error message to display if validation fails
 - *on* - default is `null`.
 You can also set to `create` or `update` to only check validation rule when a record is created or updated.
 - *required* - default is `false`.
 If this is set to true then this means the data must include the key regardless if it is empty or not.
+For example you might want an owner id to always be present when creating a record.
+If you set required, then this means

 ## Validation Rules